wwdc2020/wwdc2020/README.md

 - 🌱 I’m currently learning C++,java,and sql,but i don't know how to learn it,i guess maybe i am stupid!
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me
+how shamed  i was!
+this file that was 6 years ago i edit.now i didn't learn java and c++ anymore

 <!---